SkillsFundingAgency/irt-prototype/docs/documentation/install/install-the-kit.md

 ## Download the kit as a zip

-The simplest way to get the kit is to [download it as a zip](/prototype-admin/download-latest).
+The simplest way to get the kit is to <a href="/prototype-admin/download-latest" data-link="download">download it as a zip</a>.
 You'll use a new copy of the kit for each new prototype you make.
 That way your prototypes don’t interfere with each other.

 ### Decide where you want to keep your prototypes